Deltares-research/LOCKGATE5/docs/source/tutorial.rst

     **Wave height array for the wave
     N1 = 0.00, 0.00, -0.37, -0.37, -0.37

-Additionally, KASGOLF allows the user to choose between two options for the delay in the arrival of the wave in the lock chamber between location V and W. The first option calculates this delay based on the propagation velocity from shallow wave theory (M0=0), which depends on the water depth.
+Additionally, KASGOLF allows the user to choose between two options for the delay in the arrival of the wave in the lock chamber between location V and W. The first option calculates this delay based on the propagation velocity of shallow wave theory (M0=0) that depends on the water depth.
 The second option is to calculate this delay based on the sailing velocity of a ship in the lock (M0=1).
 In the latter case, a value needs to provided to the parameter for ship sailing velocity (VS).
 In this example, the water level drop alongside a ship that enters a lock is modelled (M0=1 with VS=1.40 [m/s]).

 .. code-block:: none